da0bi/da0bi/README.md

 Hi, my name is Daniel 👋\
-I am interested in the world's cryosphere and associated natural hazards in the Anthropocene.
+:snowflake:I am interested in the world's cryosphere and associated natural hazards in the Anthropocene.
 As a trained geophysicist, I use geophysical methods in particular to identify and understand key process drivers.
 However, I am eager to learn new methods of collecting, analyzing and modeling data.
 In my research, as well as in my private life, I am interested in free hardware and open software solutions to tackle whatever might come around.

 <!--
 **da0bi/da0bi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.